 A workplace environment that empowers your agents and their supervisors by applying the sophisticated features of WFO can provide unique insights.
 Slight adjustments to agents and teams that might have gone unnoticed otherwise can dramatically impact the service level.
 And the beauty is its scalability.

 For this to work on any scale, visibility and transparency into goals and performance is critical.
 Set goals, measure performance, and adjust based on the data; and now you’ve improved the process almost instantly.
-Supervisors and agents can maximize their contributions by utilizing historical data on service level, occupancy rate and other metrics and weighing them by sophisticated algorithms to increase or decrease occupancy rate as needed; perpetuating an ongoing improvement process.
+Supervisors and agents can maximise their contributions by utilising historical data on service level, occupancy rate and other metrics and weighing them by sophisticated algorithms to increase or decrease occupancy rate as needed; perpetuating an ongoing improvement process.

-Within WFM, supervisors can perform analyses with drill down and roll up capabilities in user customizable views of key business information including staff shrinkage, agent productivity, intraday performance data, and superstate analysis.
+Within WFM, supervisors can perform analyses with drill down and roll up capabilities in user customisable views of key business information including staff shrinkage, agent productivity, intraday performance data, and superstate analysis.
 This helps ensure that agents are empowered, supported, and have the right amount of time in the day to do what they need to.
 By providing agents maximum flexibility and the building blocks for understanding, the results are outstanding. your workforce learns the principles, they can work with them and then learn to work them with remarkable efficiency.

 Can a best-of-breed workforce management solution help you improve your processes, provide better outcomes and impact your operational savings?
 Check out our Enterprise Workforce Optimisation Benefits Calculator to find out.